Andy4495/emulator-8-bit/README.md

     emulator input-file
 ```

-`input-file` is an optional parameter which is the path of a binary file which contains the program code and data.
+`input-file` is an optional parameter which is the path of a binary file containing the program code and data.
 The first byte of the file represents location $0000 in memory, and each successive byte represents the next memory location.

 If `input-file` is not specified, then the default name `data.bin` is used.